Brunswick County Election Options

 In even-numbered years a primary election is held to nominate a candidate to represent a political party in the general election held later in the same year.
-In North Carolina the officially recognized political parties (the Democrats, the Republicans, and the Libertarians) traditionally held their primaries on the first Tuesday after the first Monday in May.
-In 2016, the primary election will be held on Tuesday, March 15.
+In North Carolina the officially recognized political parties (the Democrats, the Republicans, and the Libertarians) traditionally hold their primaries on the first Tuesday after the first Monday in May.
+In 2016, the primary election was held in March.
 Registered voters may vote only in the primary election of their declared party.

 Unaffiliated Voters and NC Primaries